internetofwater/sta4R/README.md

 ### Playground

-a playground sta to read data from and write data to is at https://sta-demo.internetofwater.dev/api/
+a playground sta to read data from and write data to is at https://sta-demo.internetofwater.dev/api/1.0 (or 1.1)